sritaj/learn_graphql/README.md

 4. Go to the Project **blog-app**, create .env file at root-level, and define the "DATABASE_URL", ex: `DATABASE_URL="postgres://acnpigodzgxyyy:8.....`, the URI is the one copied in above step

-5. Open the terminal and run the command `npx prisma db push`, it will show the success message _🚀 Your database is now in sync with your Prisma schema._ and the Prisma Client will be generated
+5. Open the terminal and run the command `npx prisma db push`, it will show the success message _🚀 Your database is now in sync with your Prisma schema._ and the Prisma Client will be generated [Check additional info for PRISMA DB connection](https://www.prisma.io/docs/concepts/components/prisma-client)

-6. Run the command `npx prisma studio`, it will launch the studio in localhost, where user can see the models created using **schema.prisma**
+6. Run the command `npx prisma studio`, it will launch the studio in localhost, where user can see the models created using **schema.prisma** and for operating any CRUD operations

 7. Run the command `npm run start:dev`, this will start the server; the localhost url will be displayed in the console on clicking which it will re-direct to the server